noahjepstein/email-validator/README.md

 - Validates email addresses against a standard pattern
 - Returns exit code 0 for valid emails and 1 for invalid emails
+- Command-line interface using argparse for better usability
-- Simple command-line interface
+- Simple help documentation with `-h` flag

 ## Requirements

-- Python 3.x (no additional packages required)
+- Python 3.x (no additional packages required, argparse is included in the standard library)